 Other Local Cultural Attractions

-The Heritage Center is also minutes from a dozen Black Heritage Trail sites including the Zora Neale Hurston Fine Arts Museum in Eatonville (home of writer and folklorist Zora Neale Hurston and first incorporated African-American city), the Wells’ Built Museum in Orlando, the historic river city of Sanford, and other inspiring cultural attractions, including Loch Haven Park’s Orlando Museum of Art, The Mennello Museum of American Art, Orlando Repertory Theatre (The REP), the Orlando Science Center, the Lowndes Shakespeare Theater.
+The Heritage Center is also minutes from a dozen Black Heritage Trail sites including the Zora Neale Hurston Fine Arts Museum in Eatonville (home of writer and folklorist Zora Neale Hurston and first incorporated African-American city), the Wells’ Built Museum in Orlando, the historic river city of Sanford, and other inspiring cultural attractions, including Loch Haven Park’s Orlando Museum of Art, The Mennello Museum of American Art, Orlando Repertory Theatre, the Orlando Science Center and the Orlando Shakespeare Theater.
 Also nearby are Harry P. Leu Gardens, which features an interior and exterior extensive public art collection, and several other public art locations.

 Using The Heritage Center Facility